The gateway is deployed in the Google Cloud environment to monitor and manage your resources.

-- Click Network, select Use Static IP address and then click Save.
+Click Network, select Use Static IP address and click Save.

-- To configure gateway to use Proxy, use CTRL+P to navigate to Proxy Settings.
+To configure the gateway to use Proxy, use CTRL+P to navigate to Proxy Settings.
 By default, Direct connection to the Internet is selected.
-You can configure manual proxy if required.
+You can configure the proxy if needed.

-- Click Update Now to register the gateway to OpsRamp.
+Click Update Now to register the gateway to the platform.